 First of all, when growing fruit tree hedges, you need to consider whether you wish to stick to one species for your hedge or whether you want to mix it up and plant several.
 A single species hedge looks tidier and more uniform while a mixed species hedge adds visual interest with differing shapes, textures, and colors, plus you have more edible options.

 Hedge Fruit Tree Varieties

 Some fruit trees are more accurately bushes and with very little care easily grow together to form an impenetrable hedge.
 Take bush plums or myrobalan plum, for example.
-This fast growing tree or bush grows to between 4-6 feet (1-2 m.) in height and width.
-The fruit can be eaten fresh or turned into wines, liqueurs or preserves.
-This plant is so apropos for use as a fruit tree that can make hedges; it was originally cultivated to create orchard shelterbelts.
+This fast-growing tree or bush grows to between 4 and 6 feet (1-2 m.) in height and width.
+The fruit can be eaten fresh or turned into wines, liqueurs, or preserves.
+This plant is so apropos for use as a fruit tree that it can make hedges; it was originally cultivated to create orchard shelterbelts.
 The stunning pale-pink blooms lure pollinating insects to the garden ready to pollinate other fruiting trees.
 Plant a selection of seedlings to ensure pollination and fruiting.

 - Both currants and gooseberries are excellent low growing hedge fruit tree varieties, chock full of juicy fruit perfect eaten fresh or juiced.

 - Crabapples also make an excellent hedge with a profusion of flowers and fruit.
 Crabapples, while too sour to eat on their own, make excellent jelly.
 Wildlife flock to this plant including all manner of beneficial insects.

 - Some plants that are traditionally considered only ornamental are actually edible.
 An example of this is the pineapple guava.
 Native to South America, this specimen bears fruit described as a fusion between strawberry and pineapple.

 - Other types of fruit trees for hedges may include a combination.
 For instance, combine plum, apple, and pear trees for an edible hedge.